How to become a social media manager: My 8 tips

 Participating in online communities related to social media management is another great way to get started.
 This will not only help you build your network, but it will also teach you more about how social media works and how businesses use it to reach their customers.

-When it comes to social media, one of the best things you can do is join relevant communities.
+In my experience, when it comes to being a good social media manager, one of the best things you can do is join relevant communities.
 This will help you in a couple of different ways.

 First, it will give you a chance to interact with potential customers or clients who might be interested in what you have to offer.